-This national competition for UK secondary schools pits teams of students in Years 7 to 11 against each other in a timed automated challenge across two rounds each of which can be sat at any point in a nominated working fortnight under local team supervision / invigilation.
+This competition for UK (+ international^) secondary schools pits teams of students in Years 7 to 11 (England & Wales nomenclature, Scotland P7-S4) against each other in a timed automated challenge across two rounds each of which can be sat at any point in a nominated working fortnight under local invigilation.
 Local teacher expertise is not required, merely careful supervision.

 All questions will receive one or more lines of input and produce one or more lines of output.
 Each submission will be subjected to automated tests to determine the points awarded.
-Code submissions must complete within 4 seconds of processing time for each test.
+Code submissions must complete within the specified (usually 3) seconds of processing time for each test.
+The memory available to each submission is also limited which may be relevant to some later problems.

 Some sample level questions are available on the practice page.